Chad's veteran leader Deby targets sixth term in presidential vote

 Among Deby’s six rivals is former Prime Minister Albert Pahimi Padacke, but several leading opponents are boycotting the race, including the 2016 runner-up Saleh Kebzabo, who has vowed to make Chad “ungovernable” if Deby wins.

-Several recent anti-government demonstrations in the capital, N’Djamena, have turned violent and there was a heavy military presence in the city on Saturday.
+Several recent anti-government demonstrations in N’Djamena turned violent and there was a heavy military presence in the city on Saturday.

 As soldiers patrolled the streets, municipal workers collected car tyres and plastics that protesters could set on fire.

-Earlier this week, the authorities arrested several people, including at least one opposition leader, for what they said was a plot to assassinate politicians and bomb polling stations and the electoral commission headquarters.
+On Friday authorities said they had arrested several people, including at least one opposition leader, for what they said was a plot to assassinate politicians and bomb polling stations and the electoral commission headquarters.

 The government rejects allegations of human rights abuses.